dinoboards/q3vm/README.md

 10. Removed "computed gotos" version as its not supported by Zilog's C89 compiler.
 11. Memory allocation process changed from a requested process to a tell process.
 (Removed VM_alloc callback functions).
 12. New command line option `q3asm -l` to produce a listing file.
+13. Change addressing from an 'instruction count offset' to the actual virtual address within the image.
+No longer needs to 'adjust' jump/address at load time

 ## Memory Mapping changes